Edmund Randolph: The Fauchet scandal and resignation

 Washington immediately overruled Randolph's negative advice about the Jay Treaty.
 A few days later, Washington handed the minister's letter to Randolph in the presence of the entire cabinet and demanded an explanation.
 Randolph was speechless and immediately resigned.
-Chernow and Elkins conclude that France did not bribe Randolph but that he "was rather a pitiable figure, possessed of some talents and surprisingly little malice, but subject to self-absorbed silliness and lapses of good sense."
+Chernow and Elkins concluded that France did not bribe Randolph but that he "was rather a pitiable figure, possessed of some talents and surprisingly little malice, but subject to self-absorbed silliness and lapses of good sense."

-However, Randolph's published Vindication illustrates his concerns about public and private perceptions of his character, which held great value in the 18th century.
+Randolph's published response, Vindication, illustrates his concerns about public and private perceptions of his character—such concerns for reputation holding great value in the 18th century.
 In the event, Randolph secured a published retraction from Fauchet.

 After his resignation, Randolph was held personally responsible for losing a large sum of money during his administration of the state department.
 He was eventually adjudged to owe the government more than $49,000, which he paid.